mhmxs/calico-route-reflector-operator/README.md

 You can edit or add those environment variables at the [manager](config/manager/manager.yaml) manifest.
 You can add Calico client config related variables, Calico lib will parse it in the background.

 During the `api/core/v1/Node` reconcile phases it calculates the right number of route refloctor nodes per zone.
 It supports linear scaling only and it multiplies the number of nodes with the given ratio and than updates the route reflector replicas to the expected number.
+After all the nodes are labeled correctly it regenerates BGP peer topology for the cluster.

 ## Usage